meridian-analytics/korus/docs/source/introduction.rst

  - tag: non-standardized tags used for annotating sound events
  - granularity: levels of granularity used for annotating sounds

-The Korus Python API includes functions to facilitate common operations on the database such as adding data and performing certain searches.
+The Korus Python API includes functions to facilitate common database operations such as adding data or performing searches.
 However, it is also possible to interact directly with the database using standard SQLite syntax.